Project-HAMi/HAMi/README.md

 > *if `runtimes` is not already present, head to the install page of [nvidia-docker](https://github.com/NVIDIA/nvidia-docker)*

-Then, you need to label your GPU nodes which can be scheduled by 4pd-k8s-scheduler by adding "gpu=on", otherwise, it can not be managed by our scheduler.
+Then, you need to label your GPU nodes which can be scheduled by 4pd-k8s-scheduler by adding "gpu=on", otherwise, it cannot be managed by our scheduler.

 ```
 kubectl label nodes {nodeid} gpu=on